-Amazing, right?
 I had to get to the bottom of this balloon frenzy.

 Enter, Geronimo Balloons.
 Started in 2011, by Jihan Zencirli, shortly after she attended a friend’s birthday party with a balloon in tow.
 But not just any balloon.
 A single, large, perfectly circular balloon, tethered with tassels and fringe- sort of like this.
 Said balloon caused passers by to stop, oogle and compliment.
-Zencirli didn’t invent the balloon she was carrying, per se (you can shop them for yourself here), but the way it was styled was all her (meaning the tassels).
+Zencirli didn’t invent the balloon she was carrying, per se (you can shop them for yourself here), but the way it was styled was all her (meaning the tassels and fringe).

 She began taking her balloons as party gifts wherever she went and was always met with the same reaction by strangers and friends alike “Where’d you get that?”
 “That is so cool.”
-Finally, one day she was carrying her balloon thru the streets of LA and was literally flagged down by a woman in a car willing to pay a hefty price for a delivery of those exact balloons the following day on account of her husband’s birthday.
+Then one day she was carrying her balloon thru the streets of LA when she was literally flagged down by a woman in a car willing to pay a hefty price for a delivery of those exact balloons the following day on account of her husband’s birthday.
 It was then that Zencirli realized she was on to something and had created a product people would be willing to pay money for.

-Fast forward 6 years and the long tasseled balloon has turned into a gangbuster business and has morphed much beyond that of your average balloon delivery service.
+Fast forward 6 years and the long tasseled balloon has turned into a gangbuster business which has morphed much beyond that of your average balloon delivery service.
 Zencrili is now in the business of balloon installations.
 Working out of her LA studio, Zencirli makes balloon art on steroids.
 She has a staff of employees working for her, yet still sleeps on the couch in her studio most nights just to turn out the product in time.
-Part art, part decoration, these Geronimo balloons literally look too good to be true.
-(Confession: the first time I saw an installation of Zencirli’s work on Instagram I honestly thought it was some sort of new filter, thinking “…those can not possible be real.”)
+Part art, part decoration, these Geronimo balloons look too good to be true.
+(Confession: the first time I saw an installation of Zencirli’s work on Instagram I thought it was some sort of new filter, thinking “…those can not possible be real.”)

 photo courtesy of http://www.ohhappyday.com